haimbilia/BuyHub/readme.txt

     => 063619 - Seller: "Page not found." is showing while the admin clicks on the attached file under the seller approval request section
     => 063620 - Seller: Proper error message is not showing at the seller's end if their form is rejected by admin and the rejection limit is greater than the "Max seller request attempts
     => 063493 - Badges listing is not shown as per search filters.
+    => 062957 - Seller UI: The product's listing is not showing while linking the product under the collection section

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last